-The AIIMS-TCS collaboration progressed at a rapid rate.
-After the 25 December 2015 launch of the AIIMS Transformation Project, efforts were initiated to cover all the fifth floors of the RAK OPD and all departments.
+- 42. The AIIMS-TCS collaboration was progressing at a rapid rate.
+After the December 25, 2015 launch of the AIIMS Transformation Project, efforts were initiated to cover all the 5 floors of the RAK OPD and all Departments.
 The efforts were led by the Department of Hospital Administration.
-Dr. D.K.
-Sharma and Dr. Angel Rajan Singh would convene meetings for every floor.
-The process changes that were envisaged in December 2014 became a reality.
-In a period of six months following the launch of the AIIMS OPD Transformation Project, the project had spread to each of the five floors of the RAK OPD.
+Dr. D.K.Sharma and Dr. Angel Rajan Singh would convene meetings for every floor.
+The process changes that were envisaged in December 2014 became a reality. - 43.
+In a period of 6 months following the launch of the AIIMS OPD Transformation Project, the project had spread to each of the 5 floors of the RAK OPD AIIMS.
 The ENT department witnessed remarkable change.
-It had shifted to the newly renovated OPD space and had done away with the secondary registration.
-The linking of all laboratories and blood banks also meant that multiple blood collection points could be eliminated.
-After nearly two years of relentless efforts, we had created a sustainable, replicable and functional model which represented a markable success story in India's apex tertiary care Institution.
+The Department had shifted to the newly renovated OPD Space and had done away with the secondary registration.
+The linking of all laboratories and blood banks also meant that multiple blood collection points could be eliminated. - 44.
+After nearly 2-years of relentless efforts we had created a sustainable, replicable and functional model which represented a remarkable success story in India's apex tertiary care Institution.

-THE PM'S INDEPENDENCE DAY ADDRESS, 2016
+THE PRIME MINISTER'S INDEPENDENCE DAY ADDRESS - AUGUST 15, 2016

-Prime Minister, Shri Narendra Modi, in his Independence Day address from the ramparts of the Red Fort on15 August 2016, commended the Digital AIIMS Project and recommended it for pan-India replication.
-Many state governments and the Central government hospitals sought to replicate the Digital AIIMS Project.
-The Ministry of Health and Family Welfare set up an oversight committee under the chairmanship of the Health Minister and a Health Care Transformation

-Cell in AIIMS under the chairmanship of Director, AIIMS to oversee the Prime Minister's vision of pan-India replication.
-The AIIMS has pioneered India's journey for patient-friendly hospitals.
+45. The Prime Minister in his Independence Day address from the ramparts of Red Fort on15/8/2016 commended the Digital AIIMS project and recommended it for pan India replication.
+Many State Governments and Central Government Hospitals sought to replicate the Digital AIIMS project.
+Ministry of Health and Family Welfare set up an Oversight Committee under the chairmanship of Health Minister and a Health Care Transformation Cell in AIIMS under the chairmanship of Director AIIMS to oversee the Prime Minister's vision of pan India replication.
+AIIMS has pioneered India's journey for patient friendly hospitals.
 AIIMS received a number of awards and high recognition for the Digital AIIMS Project.
 The Ministry of DeiTY felicitated AIIMS for successful implementation of the Digital AIIMS which had the highest footfalls of Digital India projects.
-The Department of Administrative Reforms listed Digital AIIMS as amongst the best innovations for the period 2015-17 and included it in the select list of projects in their publication innovations released on National Civil Services Day, April 21, 2017.
+The Department of Administrative Reforms listed Digital AIIMS as amongst the best innovations for the period 2015-17 and included it in the select list of projects in their publication "Innovations" released on National Civil Services Day, April 21, 2017.

-Month and Year No of Patients Attending AIIMS OPD
+S No Month and Year No of Patients Attending AIIMS OPD

-July 2015 212125 - AIIMS Online Registration System launched by Prime Minister as part of Digital India
+1 July 2015 212125 - AIIMS Online Registration System

+launched by Prime Minister as part of

-August 2015 209793
+2 August 2015 209793

-September 2015 181561
+3 September 2015 181561

-October 2015 180025
+4 October 2015 180025

-November 2015 152850
+5 November 2015 152850

-December 2015 164680 - AIIMS OPD Transformation Scheme introduced two departments of AIIMS
+6 December 2015 164680 - AIIMS OPD Transformation introduce

-January 2016 227804
+7 January 2016 227804

-February 2016 256347
+8 February 2016 256347

-March 2016 278639
+9 March 2016 278639

-April 2016 270695
+10 April 2016 270695

-May 2016 302233
+11 May 2016 302233

-June 2016 220012
+12 June 2016 220012

-July 2016 207897 - AIIMS becomes India's first fully digital public hospita
+13 July 2016 207897 - AIIMS becomes India's 1 St Fully

+Digita

+Public

-August 2016 319347
+14 August 2016 319347

-September 2016 317887
+15 September 2016 317887

-October 2016 258639
+16 October 2016 258639

-November 2016 285841
+17 November 2016 285841

-December 2016 312935
+18 December 2016 312935

-January 2017 301134
+19 January 2017 301134

-February 2017 304505
+20 February 2017 304505

-March 2017 304358
+21 March 2017 304358